Read | Listen| Write

 Aimed for future growth.

-“How are your tomatoes, Sarah?”
+“How are your tomatoes doing, Sarah?”

-The man from his neighboring spot asks.
+The man from his nearby spot asks.

 She sighs,